espressif/esp-idf/docs/en/api-guides/ulp-risc-v.rst

 To run a ULP-RISC-V program, the main application needs to load the ULP program into RTC memory using the :cpp:func:`ulp_riscv_load_binary` function, and then start it using the :cpp:func:`ulp_riscv_run` function.

-Note that `CONFIG_ESP32S2_ULP_COPROC_ENABLED` and `CONFIG_ESP32S2_ULP_COPROC_RISCV` options must be enabled in menuconfig to reserve memory for the ULP.
+Note that `CONFIG_ULP_COPROC_ENABLED` and `CONFIG_ULP_COPROC_TYPE_RISCV` options must be enabled in menuconfig to reserve memory for the ULP.
 "RTC slow memory reserved for coprocessor" option must be set to a value sufficient to store ULP code and data.
 If the application components contain multiple ULP programs, then the size of the RTC memory must be sufficient to hold the largest one.

 Each ULP-RISC-V program is embedded into the ESP-IDF application as a binary blob.
 The application can reference this blob and load it in the following way (suppose ULP_APP_NAME was defined to ``ulp_app_name``)